-When pressing the button, make sure you adhere to the instructions in the section "Reset button".
+When pressing the button, be sure to read the information in the "Reset button" section of the operating instructions.

 Solution

 You can then also assign firmware to a SCALANCE W using TFTP.
 Follow the steps below to load new firmware using TFTP: